mirzaghaderi/shiny_rtpcr/README.md

 #### NOTE 3

-Your data table may also include a column of technical replicates.
-For example, using one target and one reference genes, if you want to have 4 biological and 3 technical replicates under Control and Treatment conditions, there would be a table of 24 rows containing both biological replicates and technical replicate columns in the data.
+Your data table may also include a column of technical replicates. in this case, the technical replicate column should be located immediately after the biological replicate column.
 In this case, the `meanTech` tab should be applied first to calculate the mean of the technical replicates.
-The resulting collapsed table is then used as the input for expression analysis.
-To use the `meanTech` tab correctly, the technical replicate column must appear immediately after the biological replicate column (see [Mean of technical replicates](#mean-of-technical-replicates) for an example).
+The resulting collapsed table is then used as the input for expression analysis. see the samople data in the `meanTech` tab.

 <figure>
 <img src="man/figures/base.png" class="center" style="width:100.0%"